Coughing in horses

 -

-If indoors, favor a dust-free litter such as hemp or paper shavings, wood shavings
+If indoors, use dust-free litter such as hemp or paper shavings, or wood shavings.

 CLEANING: